ShaivaMuthaiyah/MachineLearning/Bioinformatics/UC SanDiego Bioinformatics Specialization/Finding Hidden Messages in DNA (Bioinformatics I)/Week 5/tuber_hypoxia.md

 - Biodiversity data: Species richness, abundance, distribution maps, habitat characteristics.

 ## Analysis
-### Motif Locations:
+### Upstream 250 bp regions:
 The dataset "upstream250.txt" underwent analysis with a minimum and maximum motif length set at 20, facilitating the visualization of motif occurrences within each sequence contained in the file.
-The graphical representation below illustrates the consensus motif derived from the analysis.
+The graphical representation below illustrates the motif derived from the analysis.

 ![AGGGSCGWARGTCCYCAABB](AGGGSCGWARGTCCYCAABB.png "Consensus motif from upstream250 with motif of length 20")